-The income and principal repayment are done from the general funds, no particular source is assigned in general.
-In some cases, the bonds are backed by property taxes whether with limited or unlimited-tax GBO.
+The income and principal repayment are made from the general funds.
+No particular source is assigned in general.
+In some cases, the bonds are backed by property taxes, whether with limited or unlimited-tax GBO.
 It is often an investment-grade bond.
 The holders have a right to ask the government to levy the tax to pay the obligations on the bonds.
 These bonds are issued under the backing of ‘full faith & credit’ of the municipality or government organization.

 Municipal Bond Return Formula

-The comparison of return on the municipal bond cannot be done directly as the return on other investment options is taxable.
-For comparison, tax-equivalent yield is computed.
+The comparison of return on the municipal bond cannot be made directly as the return on other investment options is taxable.
+For comparison, a tax-equivalent yield is computed.
 The formula is:

 - RTe = Tax equivalent return on Muni Bond